 Or it might be your personal frustrations.
 You’re tired of churches treating you like extended youth kids.
-You don’t appreciate the sermon jabs at millennials and have resolved to no longer be used as mere volunteer manpower for childcare or chair setup.
+You don’t appreciate the sermon jabs at Millennials and Gen Z and have resolved to no longer be used as mere volunteer manpower for childcare or chair setup.
 Or you may just be sick of the seeming irrelevance of the church to everyday life and society.
 Pressing social concerns seem to be ignored by churches while they instead continue to drive their own agendas.

 I resonate with these things too.
 I see it.
 I get it.
 I really do.

 But please know that in the blink of an eye, you won’t be in college anymore.
 Campus ministry will be over.